Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Results

 We employ two regression algorithms to learn a prediction function mapping the angular input observations $\bm{\Theta}_{X,i}$ to the angular output observations $\Theta_{Y,i}$ : Ordinary Least Squares (OLS), implemented in the \textsc{stats} package, and Random Forest (RF), implemented in the \textsc{randomForest} package.
 Based on the scatterplot shown in Figure~\ref{fig:scatterplot}, a linear model, as assumed in the OLS approach, appears to be the most suitable choice.
 However, for completeness and to highlight the flexibility of the ROXANE procedure in higher dimensions, we also present results obtained using the RF algorithm, which is designed for high-dimensional data.
 The depth of the trees in the RF algorithm is selected using a cross-validation procedure on the training set.

 Following the equivalence~\eqref{eq:equi_roxane}, the predicted angular values $\hat{\Theta}_{Y,i}$ on the test set are then backtransformed to the Pareto scale via

 and then backtransformed to the original scale via the inverse function $p^{-1}_{\sigma_Y,\xi_Y,\kappa_Y}$.
 As visual goodness-of-fit assessments, the left and middle columns of Figure~\ref{fig:qqplot_tudy_ss} depict QQ-plots of the observed skew surge exceedances against the estimated values with the OLS algorithm and RF algorithm on the test set.
-In addition, Figure~\ref{fig:pred_tudy} shows the predicted curves, along with $0.95$-bootstrap confidence intervals computed from the generated sample on the years $1989$, $1978$ and $1977$, years characterized by significant skew surges at the Port Tudy tide gauge.
+In addition, Figure~\ref{fig:pred_tudy} shows the predicted curves on the years $1989$, $1978$ and $1977$, years characterized by significant skew surges at the Port Tudy tide gauge.